forestobservatory/cfo-api/README.md

 The [California Forest Observatory][cfo-web] (CFO) is a data-driven forest monitoring system that maps the drivers of wildfire behavior across the state—including vegetation fuels, weather, topography & infrastructure—from space.

-The `cfo` python library was designed to provide easy access to CFO datasets (in geotiff format).
+The `cfo` library was designed to provide easy access to CFO datasets.
 Each dataset has a unique `asset_id`, and the `search` and `fetch` workflows were designed to query and download these assets.

 - You can search for asset IDs by geography, data type, and time of year
   - `forest.search(geography="SantaCruzCounty", metric="CanopyHeight", year=2020)`